trimble-oss/devguide/content/innersource/introduction.md

 5. Set up a method of communication for existing contributors, consumers and people who want to contribute.
 Follow the guidance on [project communication](/innersource/project-communication/).

-6. Setup a project tracking to allow people to report and track issues/suggestions for your project.
+6. Setup a method of project tracking to allow people to report and track issues/suggestions for your project.
 Follow the guidance on [project tracking](/innersource/project-tracking/).

 Remember to check out the [implementation checklist](/innersource/implementation-checklist/) for more detailed steps and the rest of this section for more specific detail on the different InnerSource concepts.